 Leadership is about enabling the potential in others and getting out of the way so their dreams can enable something bigger.
 Having people paid to report to you does not mean you are a leader but more likely a manager, which is a very respectable and worthwhile career path but it is not leadership.
 When people choose to follow you without money or title, that is leadership.
 As a leader, you are responsible for incubating synergies to get three out of two.
-Leadership is about influence not title.
+Leadership is about influence, not title.
 Title is a mostly meaningless word that constantly changes in today’s amorphous corporate culture.

+Title without great external influence is not title at all.
+How can you move someone’s cheese when you can’t even move your community.
+Leadership STARTS at the community level and its nuclear power resides there.
+Community-based leadership has overthrown a lot of dictators.
 Real leaders understand the value of academic inquiry (formal or informal), history, change, and that these things together are the precursor to innovation.
 Former H.P.
 CEO and Presidential candidate Carly Fiorina said it best this way, “leadership is about changing the order of things”.
 Changing the order of things is dangerous because it has many unknowns and it ruffles the feathers of those holding power.
 If you are truly a leader or aspire to be one, get ready to be attacked because you will, because all TRUE leaders are different and DO NOT FIT IN with most people or the status quo.

 Carly Fiorina On Leadership Vs. Management – Stanford Univ.
 2007.